wtfutil/wtf/README.md

 **Note:** WTF is _only_ compatible with Go versions **1.11.0** or later (due to the use of Go modules).
 It currently _does not_ compile with `gccgo`.

+## Communication

+### Slack

+If you’re a member of the Gophers Slack community (https://invite.slack.golangbridge.org) there’s a WTFUtil channel you should join for all your WTF questions, development conversations, etc.

+Find #wtfutil on https://gophers.slack.com/ and join us.

+### Twitter

+Also, follow [on Twitter](https://twitter.com/wtfutil) for news and latest updates.

 ## Documentation

 See [https://wtfutil.com](https://wtfutil.com) for the definitive